Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 More methods will come in the future.
 In development:
-* HTTP API (Spawns a server that will listen to http requests, all methods will have support)
+* HTTP API (Spawns a flask server that will listen to http requests, all methods will have support)
 ## Getting Started